spoonapps/docs/doc/hub/repos/repositories.md

 ## Repositories

-Repositories are the units that make up the hub remote registry.
+Repositories are the units that make up the Hub.
 A repository contains the image and version histories of a project, and it may be public or private.

+The Hub is where you can browse and search for repositories for popular applications and components, upload your own projects, and run them online with a single click.

 If a repository is public, it will appear in search results, and any Spoonium user can pull or run it.
 Only the repository owner (or members of the owning organization) can push to the repository.